 Meet the Team

 Scilla Andreen (Pronounced Sheila) is the CEO and Co-Founder of IndieFlix and the founder of the IndieFlix Foundation.
-She is an Emmy nominated Costume Designer and award-winning Producer of such films as Outpatient, The Flats, Bit Players, The Empowerment Project and the recently released Screenagers, a documentary about how much screen time is healthy.
-She is a popular speaker at Sundance, Cannes, CES, SXSW, Women in Film, and other major industry events.
-Scilla believes film is the most powerful medium on the planet.
-Her mission is to use film to amplify conversations to become movements that can change the world for the better.
+She is the Producer and Director of the new documentary, LIKE, the Executive Producer/Producer of Angst and Angst series, “It Gets Better” and Co-Producer and Co-Executive Producer of Screenagers, as well as an Emmy nominated Costume Designer and Award-Winning Producer of such films as Bit Players, Outpatient and The Empowerment Project.
+Scilla is a popular speaker at Sundance, Cannes, CES, SXSW, Women in Film, and other major industry events.
+Scilla co-founded IndieFlix which has become one of the most meaningful global screening and a subscription streaming services that produces and distributes social impact films and series to create positive change in the world.
+Scilla is on a mission to change the world with film. indieflix.com

-She is board certified in Pediatrics and Adolescent Medicine.
-Her clinical interests include the treatment of eating disorders and obesity in the adolescent as well in sports and trauma related injuries in the child and adolescent.
-She is also interested in the management and treatment of adolescents with headaches, abdominal pain, and chronic musculoskeletal pain.
-She is particularly focused on the use of holistic, mindfulness and integrative approaches such as biofeedback, yoga, and massage in the management of these conditions.
-She is president of the Northwest Society of Adolescent Medicine and faculty at the University of Washington School of Medicine.
-Her research interests include the evaluation of yoga as an adjunctive intervention for eating disorders, biofeedback for chronic headache and the assessment of complementary medicine for diabetes.
-Her goal is to incorporate complementary, holistic and integrative medicine into the outpatient and inpatient arenas at Children’s.
+Board certified in Pediatrics and Adolescent Medicine, Dr. Breuner’s clinical interests include treating adolescent eating disorders and obesity, as well as sports and trauma related injuries in the child and adolescent.
+She utilizes holistic, mindfulness and integrative approaches such as biofeedback, yoga, and massage to manage these conditions.
+She serves as president of the Northwest Society of Adolescent Medicine and is a faculty member at the University of Washington School of Medicine.
 She is an active participant in the American Academy of Pediatrics and serves on the Committee for Adolescence and the PREP academic board review course for Adolescent Medicine.